The September Monthly Meeting will be held

 Contact Dave Davis – Certification Chairman, Phone Number (817) 235-4300 for Certification information and check the links posted on the Certification Tab above.

-The August Monthly Meeting will be on Thursday August 28th at Gilligans
+The August Monthly Meeting was on Thursday August 28th at Gilligans

 Innovative Monitoring, Test and Measurement

 Eddy focused on some of the new trends in monitoring, testing and measuring tools, essential for the maintenance of any station.

 Including a portion on line, filter and antenna testing including spectrum analysis testing versus the NRSC,

 FCC and iBiquity compliance masks – there was something for everyone.